Nigerian Architects! This is the perfect time to learn how to productively work from home successfully.

 Working remotely requires a few personal traits for success and these apply not only to the employees but also to the employer.
 Examples are self-discipline, organization, focus and time management skills.
 Some tips for management and collaboration of workers working remotely are;

 Set expectations for remote workers

 You should set periodic targets (daily or hourly) for your team.
 If you don’t, you may have others working but working on unimportant items leading to a waste of their time and your money.
-At the beginning of the day, let all your team members know their task, the expectation by end of day and how often (preferable 3 hourly) they should report their progress to you.
+At the beginning of the day, let all your team members know their tasks, the expectation by end of the day and how often (preferably 3 hourly) they should report their progress to you.
 Progress can be reported via emails, WhatsApp messages or phone calls.

 Establish clear communication

-You should establish a clear and honest communication line with your team members to keep track of the works been down.
+You should establish a clear and honest communication line with your team members to keep track of the work being done.
 Let your team know what method you will use in communicating and how often.
 It could be by video conferencing, phone calls or messages.
 Ensure they have the technology to set up this communication and that they use them.

 Schedule consistent check-ins

-Let your remote worker know that you will check-in on them and the progress of work.
+Let your remote worker know that you will check in on them and the progress of work.
 Ensure you do!
 This keeps them connected and motivated to work.
-If you fail to check-in over time, your remote workers will think the work is not important and shelf it.
+If you fail to check in on time, your remote workers will think the work is not important and shelf it.